dasmiq/herodotus-historic-present/herodotus-historic-present.md

 > When they had prepared this plot, and night had fallen, Gyges followed the woman into the chamber...
 She gave him a dagger and <ins>hides</ins> him behind the same door.\
 > ([Hdt.
 1.12.1](http://data.perseus.org/citations/urn:cts:greekLit:tlg0016.tlg001.perseus-grc1:1.12.1))

-Note that these historic presents do not occur, as some would hate it, at the peak of the narrative; rather, they describe events which are decisive in terms of the later turns of the story.[^28] As for the syntactic context of these historic presents, it is enough for now to observe that the verbs immediately precedig them are in the imperfect.
+Note that these historic presents do not occur, as some would have it, at the peak of the narrative; rather, they describe events which are decisive in terms of the later turns of the story.[^28] As for the syntactic context of these historic presents, it is enough for now to observe that the verbs immediately preceding them are in the imperfect.
 This juxtaposition throws the historic present into higher relief than an aorist-present combination would have.

 [^28]: De Jong (1991: 41), in her analysis of the historic present, draws a distinction between important or decisive actions and actions marked by the narrator as important or decisive.
 In the case of Herodotus (as opposed to de Jong's Euripidean messengers), this distinction is not very useful.
 The very presence of an event in the _Histories_, let alone that event's relative importance or decisiveness, is determined by the will of the narrator.